-- 2.2.1 An Equality Impact Assessment (EIA) has been carried out when preparing this policy.
-In line with good practice the completed EIA will be published alongside the Succession Planning Policy. - 2.2.2 Where there is a need for follow-up action, the tasks and timeframe for achieving them shall be noted in the Equality and Human Rights Action Plan to ensure they are addressed.
+- 2.2.1 An Equality Impact Assessment (EIA) has been carried out when preparing this policy and is attached as Appendix 1,. - 2.2.2 Where there is a need for follow-up action, the tasks and timeframe for achieving them shall be noted in the Equality and Human Rights Action Plan to ensure they are addressed.